FOSTERING HOPE IN A WORLD OF WORRY AND ANXIETY

 6. Uplifting Memories

 To think back over the good times, to share memories with others, to recall how other difficulties were weathered may help to sustain us.
-People who have lost a loved person know from experience that for the rest of their lives there will be a continuous bond of love between them and the person from whom they have been separated by death.
+People, who have lost a loved person, know from experience that for the rest of their lives there will be a continuous bond with that person, despite being separated by death.
 This can strengthen them as they face into the future.